davewibisono/catalyst-neuro/content/blog/CatalystNeuro-Company-Retreat-in-Barcelona.md

 We're returning to our roles at CatalystNeuro recharged and more connected than ever, carrying with us not just the memories of a delightful retreat but also the seeds of new ideas and projects sparked in those five transformative days.

-Stay tuned for our gallery of retreat highlights—coming soon!

 <img src="/assets/img/0v8a2080.jpg" width=400 height=200>

 {{< snap-gallery src="/assets/img/team/" mode="slideshow" >}}